chaps-io/access-granted/README.md

 ## Summary

-AccessGranted is meant as a replacement for CanCan to solve three major problems:
+AccessGranted is meant as a replacement for CanCan to solve major problems:

 1. Performance

   On average AccessGranted is 50-60% faster in resolving identical dependencies and takes less memory.
   See [benchmarks](https://github.com/chaps-io/access-granted/blob/master/benchmarks).

-2. Built-in support for user roles
+2. Roles

-  Easy to read access policy code where permissions are cleanly grouped into roles.
+  Adds support for roles, so no more `if`s and `else`s in your Policy file.
+This makes it extremely easy to
-  Additionally, permissions are forced to be unique in the scope of a role.
-This greatly simplifies resolving permissions and makes it faster.
+  maintain and read the code.

-3. white-list based
+3. white-lists

   This means that you define what the user **can** do, which results in clean, readable policies regardless of app complexity.
   You don't have to worry about juggling `can`s and `cannot`s in a very convoluted way!